 It is comfort in known values of sorts, ain’t it?
 Cradle of Filth dutifully unleashes records, one after the other.
 So you kind of know what to expect.
 However, by doing this the band increases in maturity.
 And this shows in a pretty impressive self-confidence this band projects.

 Yet at the core you know that you get a dose of the CoF brand the way you like it.
 And Cryptoriana is no different.
 Down to the three-mile long track names like You Will Know the Lion by His Claw of almost 9 minutes of airtime.
 You know, the one with the solo.
-Still more blasphemy, if you are an adept of pure Black Metal.
+Still more blasphemy, if you are an adept of the path on the left.
 And you will find a score of them solos all about the record.

 But then, with this specter finally out in the open, we can breathe more easily.
 It is a very dark brand of Gothic Metal that Cryptoriana projects anyway.
 All fears disperse after the somewhat directionless intro.
 But it will take a couple of minutes of exquisite torments.
 Heartbreak and Seance solemnly marches off into the dark yonder with a pretty stellar riff.
 In typical Cradle of Filth fashion with some serious Nymphetamine-esque antics.

 The video for this specific track is an absolute must-see, by the way.
 This decidedly Gothic, and – in a way – Victorian depiction of glorified death scenes and naked bodies is just utterly irresistible.
 A piece of artwork of delicious gore-laden tableaux of true horror.

 All of that is part of a whole, of course, as the name Cryptoriana already attests.
 The album is relentless in its pursuit of Gothic Metal and horror-infused themes.
 Sometimes it feels like overexploitation of something that already existed before.